integralstor/integralstor/CONTRIBUTING.md

 * scripts/python/ - All python scripts that are typically run from the cron
 * scripts/shell/ - All shell scripts that are typically run from the cron
 * site-packages/ - IntegralSTOR specific utility functions

-The IntegralSTOR utils repository is structured as:
-* scripts/python/ - All shared python scripts that are typically run from the cron
-* scripts/shell/ - All shared shell scripts that are typically run from the cron
-* site-packages/ - shared utility functions

 ## Installing IntegralSTOR